Friction

 \begin{align} m_2g - T &= \frac{m_2 - \mu_km_1}{m_1 + m_2} m_2g \notag \\ T &= (1 - \frac{m_2-\mu_km_1}{m_1+m_2})m_2g \notag \\ T &= \frac{m_1m_2 (1+\mu_k)}{m_1 + m_2} g \notag \end{align}1.2.
 Static Friction

-Static friction occurs while an object is at rest.
+Static friction occurs when \(v_{\text{rel}}=0\).
 It increases relative to how much force is applied to the object, and therefore it is an inequality:

 \begin{align} \boxed{f_s \leq \mu_s F_N} \end{align}where \(\mu_s\) is the coefficient of static friction.
 Static friction reaches its maximum (before allowing the object to move) at \(f_{s_\text{max}}=\mu_s F_N\).